1300 669 711 - Australia

 Share On

-NBN robo-call
+NBN Robo-Call

-Cybertrace was notified of a phone scam in progress where scammers contacted an individual in the Northern Rivers area of NSW, initially via an automated robotic voice message relating to the NBN.
 The victim then made phone contact as instructed.
 The victim was told they were speaking with Telstra Cyber Security and advised their computer had been hacked.
 The scammers were very convincing and organised.
 The victim provided access to their computer via a remote access platform and signed into bank accounts.

 Cybertrace notified and offered support